apache/apisix-ingress-controller/docs/deployments/gke.md

 helm install ingress-apisix ./charts/ingress-apisix \
   --set ingressController.image.tag=dev \
   --set ingressController.config.apisix.baseURL=http://apisix-admin:9180/apisix/admin \
+  --set ingressController.config.apisix.adminKey=edd1c9f034335f136f87ad84b625c8f1 \
   --namespace ingress-apisix
 ```

 Change the `ingressController.image.tag` to the Apache APISIX version that you desire.
 You have to wait for while until the correspdoning pods are running.

-Now try to create some [resources](../CRD-specification.md) to verify the running of Ingress APISIX.
+Now try to create some [resources](../CRD-specification.md) to verify the running status.
 As a minimalist example, see [proxy-the-httpbin-service](../samples/proxy-the-httpbin-service.md) to learn how to apply resources to drive the apisix-ingress-controller.